-The Company is a tax resident of Jersey and is subject to 0 per cent. corporation tax (2021: 0 per cent.).
+The Company is a tax resident of Jersey and is subject to 0 per cent. corporation tax (2020: 0 per cent.).
+The Limited Liability Partnerships and Limited Partnerships are transparent for tax purposes.

 ESO Alternative Investments LP is transparent for tax purposes.